Azure/azure-quickstart-templates/101-app-function/README.md

 </a>

 This template deploys a **Function App**.
 Azure Functions is a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.
-With a **Function App** you also deploy a hosting Web Plan and a Storage account.
-The WebPlan is settled for Consumption.
-For more information about hosting Plans click [here!](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-scale)
+With a **Function App** you also deploy a Web Hosting Plan and a Storage account.
+The Web Plan is settled for Consumption.
+For more information about Hosting Plans click [here!](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-scale)
-And the Storage Account is for General Purpose **Standard_LRS**, for more information about Storage Accounts, click [here!](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview)

 If you are new to Function Apps, see: